monora/finanzen-fundamentals/README.md

 Notice that you will receive an error if there is no price for a given instrument on a given stock exchange.
 By default, the Frankfurt Stock Exchange (FSE) is chosen for you if you don't specify a stock exchange.
 Additionally, you can prompt the *get_price* function to return a dictionary or a Pandas dataframe by specifying "dict" or "dataframe" as the third argument.
+Commodities don't offer the option to choose a specific exchange.
+However, for commodities, you need to express the currency you would like to use.
+The following currencies are supported (always depending on the commodity):
+* EUR
+* USD
+* CHF
+* GBP
+* MYR

 ```
 stocks.get_price(stock="lufthansa-aktie", exchange="FSE")
 etfs.get_price(etf="ishares-core-msci-world-etf-ie00b4l5y983", exchange="FSE")
 funds.get_price(fund="schroder-international-selection-fund-inflation-plus-a-lu0107768052", exchange="FSE")
+commodities.get_price(commodity="kohlepreis", currency="USD")
 ```

 This will return a single price signal inside a Pandas Dataframe.
 If you want to receive the price signal inside a Python dictionary, you can set the "output" parameter to "dict".